telerik/document-processing-docs/knowledge-base/pdfprocessing-rotate-jpeg-with-orientation-set-in-metadata.md

 	page.Content.Add(image);
 {{endregion}}

-Here is an example of rotating the image according to its internal orientation.
+Here is an example of rotating the image according to its EXIF orientation.

 #### __[C#] The helper method__